This is a record of current work and work in progress:

 The work was made on paper, which was then mounted onto a board with acrylic gel and varnished.

 The painting is shown over a shelf in a setup made digitally on an app called "Art Stage".
-In real life, it's hanging in one of the bedrooms in my home.
+In real life, it's usually hanging in one of the bedrooms in my home, but is currently on display at the Queen Elizabeth Community Centre in Oakville in the "Out of the Blue" show.

 We Stand Together, Acrylic, 12" x12"